 The Oruro Carnival is off the charts in its uniquely weird experience.
-In fact, this is the weirdest festival on the list and one that you will want to attend to if you are interested in the weird.
-The event is celebrated in Bolivia and it seems that literally everyone (men, women, and children) comes out to help celebrate or perform in the festival.
+In fact, this is the weirdest festival on the list and one that you will want to attendif you are interested in the weird.
+The event is celebrated in Bolivia and it seems that literally everyone (men, women and children) comes out to help celebrate or perform in the festival.
 One of the biggest events is a HUGE parade that lasts for more than 20 hours!
 This parade tells a story about how good is always going to triumph over evil.
-This is a celebration of more for the people living here and something worth celebrating.
-The attendees enjoy a lot of alcohol and at the end of the parade there is a giant fire which everyone helps to put out by having a giant water fight.
+This is a celebration of ‘more’ for the people living here and something worth celebrating.
+The attendees enjoy a lot of alcohol, and at the end of the parade there is a giant fire that everyone helps to put out by having a giant water fight.

 WHERE: Copenhagen, Denmark

 The Copenhagen Carnival is the newest carnival in the world.
-In fact, while many of these other carnivals have taken place for hundreds of years, but the festivities in Copenhagen just started in 1982.
-Today the event sees around one hundred thousand visitors annually.
+In fact, while many of these other carnivals have taken place for hundreds of years,the festivities in Copenhagen only started in 1982.
+Today, the event sees around 100,000 visitors annually.
 The events are focussed on the samba performances and feature unique events from around the globe.
 It takes place over three days where large parades are celebrated with unique floats.
 This event takes place each spring when the days are longer and the weather is nicer.
 The activities are all free to anyone who would like to attend and offer a unique and enriching look into the amazing city of Copenhagen.